ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 ## like(haystack, pattern), haystack LIKE pattern operator

 Checks whether a string matches a LIKE expression.
-LIKE expression contains a mix of normal characters and the following metasymbols:
+A LIKE expression contains a mix of normal characters and the following metasymbols:

 -   `%` indicates an arbitrary number of arbitrary characters (including zero characters).